jiwoncellmechanics/jiwoncellmechanics.github.io/_publications/2022-09-06-adipocyte-dedifferentiation.md

   </div>
 </div>

-Ceiling culture method is a clever solution.
-Unfortunately, standard culture flasks are too big to fit in working distances of high-magnification and also rather wasteful.
+The ceiling culture method is a clever solution.
+Unfortunately, standard culture flasks are too big to fit within the working distances of high-magnification objectives and are also rather wasteful.

 Microfluidics? but they just flow away in 1-layered channel
 <div style="text-align:center;">